 Have you ever felt like acting out a fantasy, but were too shy and embarrassed to try it?
-Most of us are.
+Most of us have one tucked away somewhere.

 What follows are some thoughts, based around first-hand experience, from both a male dominant, and female submissive.
 Hopefully, this will provide the reassurance needed to have a go.

 Below you will find part of a larger, on-going project which will be published in due course.
 Extracted here are thoughts on erotic humiliation in the context of a Dom/sub relationship as I attempt to answer the question; "How is it possible to derive pleasure from unpleasure?"
 None of this is intended to explain away the thrill of humiliation - god forbid! - or to generalize my own experience and thinking as universally true.
 I'm writing not as an 'expert' but as an insider, a female submissive in a part-time relationship with the (very) male Dommie one in my life.
 I am presenting this here because I am interested in hearing of others' experience and opinions At the end you will find a questionnaire for you to fill in, if you feel generous enough to share any of your responses to my writing or share your own ideas.

 Erotic humiliation, according to the dictionary, vanilla logic, the British police, pub jokes or Freudian psychoanalysis, is either a self-contradictory impossibility or indicates an abusive relationship.
 All BDSM relationships are portrayed in these places and logics as a 'hammer and anvil' relationship, with a perpetrator and a victim.
 In our safe-sane-consensual and wildly erotic world, we all cry 'nonsense'.
 But it is hard to explain why humiliation can be so thrilling.
 I get off big-time on being humiliated in a secure D/s relationship.

 D/s humiliation puts the fun, danger and dark eroticism back into something that is becoming much too clean and tidy - sexuality.